Contains the active ingredient desvenlafaxine (as benzoate)

-Take your medicine to treat any other condition unless your doctor tells you to.
+Do not take this medicine to treat any other complaints unless your doctor tells you

-Stop taking your medicine, or change the dosage, without first checking with your doctor.
+Do not stop taking your medicine or lower the dosage without checking with your doctor.

 Your doctor may want to slowly decrease your dose of this medicine to help avoid side

-when people stop taking this medicine, especially when they suddenly stop therapy.
+when they suddenly stop therapy.